-Example conversion from a single opioid to Zohydro ER:
+Example conversion from a single opioid to ZOHYDRO ER

-Step 2: Calculate the approximate equivalent dose of oral hydrocodone based on the total daily dose of the current opioid using Table 1; 20 mg total daily dose of oxymorphone x 2 = 40 mg of oral hydrocodone daily.
+Step 2: Calculate the approximate equivalent dose of oral hydrocodone based on the total daily dose of the current opioid using Table 1; 30 mg total daily dose of oxymorphone x 2 = 60 mg of oral hydrocodone daily.
 The daily dose should then be divided in half for administration every 12 hours.

-The dose of Zohydro ER can be gradually adjusted preferably at increments of 10 mg every 12 hours every 3 to 7 days, until adequate pain relief and acceptable adverse reactions have been achieved.
+The dose of ZOHYDRO ER can be gradually adjusted preferably at increments of 10 mg every 12 hours every 3 to 7 days, until adequate pain relief and acceptable adverse reactions have been achieved.

-Conversion from Methadone to Zohydro ER
+Conversion From Methadone To ZOHYDRO ER

 Close monitoring is of particular importance when converting from methadone to other opioid agonists.
 The ratio between methadone and other opioid agonists may vary widely as a function of previous dose exposure.
 Methadone has a long half-life and tends to accumulate in the plasma.

-Conversion from Transdermal Fentanyl to Zohydro ER
+Conversion From Transdermal Fentanyl To ZOHYDRO ER

-Titration and Maintenance of Therapy
+Titration And Maintenance Of Therapy

-If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced.
-Adjust the dose to obtain an appropriate balance between management of pain and opioid-related adverse reactions.
+If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

 Dosage Forms And Strengths